It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: April

-Description/Criteria: Applicants must be high school seniors who plan to attend a U.S. college, university or certified trade school.
+Description/Criteria: Applicants must be high school seniors who plan to attend a US college, university, or certified trade school.
 Applicants receive one entry in the scholarship drawing for each question answered correctly.

 Episcopal Scholarship Application